Retirement Retirement Planning

 If it seems like items are more expensive than they were when you were a kid, it's because they are.
 Prices rise over time, as a rule, and sometimes quite suddenly.

-It's essential to prepare for inflation in retirement and the rising cost of goods, especially if you look forward to a long retirement.
+It's essential to prepare for inflation in retirement and the rising cost of goods, especially if you plan to live a long retirement.

-One way to prepare is to make sure that you're avoiding wasting money so there is room in your budget for everything being a bit more expensive.
+One way to prepare is to avoid wasting money, so there is room in your budget for everything to be a bit more expensive.

 Bottom line